dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [ ] The users can only resign when both users are connected.
 - [ ] The users can have duplicated names
 - [ ] Google user does not have an email
+- [ ] Repeated refreshing sometimes could have the chessrecord not loaded in successfully